 Bragar Eagel & Squire, P.C.
 Is Investigating GrafTech, Polished, EyePoint, and Vintage Wine and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
-21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against GrafTech International Ltd. (NYSE: EAF), Polished.com, Inc. (NYSEAmerican: POL), EyePoint Pharmaceuticals, Inc. (NASDAQ: EYPT), and Vintage Wine Estates, Inc. (NASDAQ: VWE).
+NEW YORK, Sept.
+21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against GrafTech International Ltd. EAF, Polished.com, Inc. POL, EyePoint Pharmaceuticals, Inc. EYPT, and Vintage Wine Estates, Inc. VWE.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On September 16, 2022, GrafTech announced that operations at its graphite electrode manufacturing facility in Monterey, Mexico, had been suspended after an inspection by the State Attorney's Office for the Secretary of the Environment for the State of Nuevo Leon.
 The Company also admitted that the Mexican government had determined that its operating license within the country was no longer in effect, and could not provide an estimate for when the manufacturing plant would return to operation.